 Some find this distracting.
 Those sensitive to noise usually adjust within a few nights.
 Most, myself included, aren’t bothered by it at all.
 In fact, some reviewers report that they find the sound soothing.

 It’s worth noting that the noise that buckwheat hulls make decreases over time as the hulls break in and their rough edges round off.
 After a few of months, some buckwheat pillows (depending on the type of hull filling used) become significantly quieter.

 They’re too firm for some.

 It’s true, buckwheat pillows are certainly “firm.”
+They’re about as firm as pillows come.
 Those acclimated to soft, squishy traditional pillows might be surprised when they first try to sleep on a buckwheat pillow.
 They can initially feel too firm to the uninitiated.

 Unfortunately, a non-malleable pillow that doesn’t conform to the shape of your head, neck and shoulders can feel like a rock.